Northeast's weather fate for upcoming week depends on dry air wedge

 But, where's the deep blue sky?

 The only oddity from the perception of how the air mass feels versus looks will be the appearance of the sky.
 Typically, during Canadian air outbreaks such as this, the sky is a deep blue.
 But, as AccuWeather pointed out before the official start of the summer, a deep blue sky would be hard to come by due to raging fires in central Canada and the smoke drifting across the Midwest and Northeast at various levels of the atmosphere.
-Most of the smoke in the Northeast will be high-flying, but it will be responsible for the hazy, heat wave appearance, regardless of how cool or warm it is outside.
+The smoke in the Northeast can be thick at times which can cause reduced air quality, but it will be responsible for the hazy, heat wave appearance, regardless of how cool or warm it is outside.

 When the flow from Canada is turned off, and a southerly flow dominates, the typical haze associated with higher humidity levels will take over as moisture filters in from the Gulf and the Atlantic.
 The deprivation of a deep blue sky will generally continue unless a deep tropical air mass is able to move in with a clearer sky.